venkymullapudi/MediaWikiDeployment_Minikube/README.md

     "ping": "pong"
 }
 ```
-You are now ready to Provision all the VMs with their softwares using Ansible as the configuration Management tool.
+You are now ready to Provision the VMs with the respective tools using Ansible as the configuration Management tool.

 The playbooks are added to CM directory in this repository.

+> *Next step...
+Go to CM folder and go to each folder, and follow the instructions*